UnofficialSamHub/MeadowLand/README.md

 # Meadow Land
 Modding hub for the Desktop Meadow by the boys from ResourceHub!

+## UPDATE

+Sam said he's hopes to do pck support

 ## DISCLAIMER
-packs dont work now. hopfully *sammy* will add *mod support.* tell then request us a request [here](https://github.com/UnofficialSamHub/MeadowLand/issues/new/choose)
+packs dont work now. hopfully *sammy* will add *pack support.* tell then request us a request [here](https://github.com/UnofficialSamHub/MeadowLand/issues/new/choose)

 *sammy i need mod support please people want mods take your time but we need it sammy...........*